FusionAuth/terraform-provider-fusionauth/docs/resources/application.md

     - `access_token_populate_id` - (Optional) The Id of the Lambda that will be invoked when an access token is generated for this application.
 This will be utilized during OAuth2 and OpenID Connect authentication requests as well as when an access token is generated for the Login API.
     - `id_token_populate_id` - (Optional) The Id of the Lambda that will be invoked when an Id token is generated for this application during an OpenID Connect authentication request.
     - `samlv2_populate_id` - (Optional) The Id of the Lambda that will be invoked when a a SAML response is generated during a SAML authentication request.
+    - `self_service_registration_validation_id` - (Optional) The unique Id of the lambda that will be used to perform additional validation on registration form steps.
 * `login_configuration` - (Optional)
     - `allow_token_refresh` - (Optional) Indicates if a JWT may be refreshed using a Refresh Token for this application.
 This configuration is separate from issuing new Refresh Tokens which is controlled by the generateRefreshTokens parameter.
 This configuration indicates specifically if an existing Refresh Token may be used to request a new JWT using the Refresh API.
     - `generate_refresh_tokens` - (Optional) Indicates if a Refresh Token should be issued from the Login API